popelier-group/ichor/notes.md

 - INTs replace with ordered dictionary
 - GLOBALS -> config (remove globals in favour of config that gets passed to other places)
 - Add SLURM support
+- Add CONDOR support
+- AIMAll should be on RDS

 ### Long-Term
 - Know how the ALF affects the models
 - Remove parent from INT
 - ReadFile, WriteFile
 - AIMAll AB (and AA')
-- HPC 17,500 job limit?
+- HPC 17,500 job limit? (need to check)
+- GLOBALS | ichor.hpc -> ichor.cli

 ### Ideas
 - !!!!!!!!!!!
 Need Tests !!!!!!!!!!!
-- Refactor Menu to make it easier to write refreshable menus
 - Need to get the time to initialise down
 - ichor.core.common -> ichor.core.util
+- Sort out ModelResult (maybe switch to pandas.DataFrame)
+- Remove ichor.hpc.main

 ## Architecture